gallettilance/magnificATS/INTRO/README.md

 ATS needs space - accross files and folders.

 ### Stay vague until you need to be precise

+Please see the [following example](https://github.com/ats-lang/ATS-CodeBook/tree/master/RECIPE/Hangman) where the GameLoop function is extremely general.

 (to be continued)